eddahviolet/db-capstone-project/readme.md

 *	Use the ANY operator in a subquery
 *	The outer query should be used to select the menu name from the menus table.
 *	The inner query should check if any item quantity in the order table is more than 2.
+**I will target my column ItemNames that is similar to MenuNames and is in the MenuItems table to give the same results required by the task**

 ![Week 2c Subquery](https://user-images.githubusercontent.com/106580846/220129404-2ffef2a5-ff14-4e68-b8a8-92f4abc9304e.png)